 Professor James and Associate Professor Coulthard will draw upon their experience in teaching and practising employment law to examine a range of topics of interest and relevance to school leaders and senior school staff from both private and public schools.
 These topics include the legal regulation of employment conditions (the contract of employment, awards and enterprise agreements, workplace policies and procedures, and the minimum entitlements prescribed by the Fair Work Act), discrimination and bullying (what it is, what can be done about it, grievance procedures etc) and termination of employment including unfair dismissal.

-Leading through initiatives
+Session 3: Leading through initiatives

 Through the lens of the board: Developing great school leaders